 - a.
 Provide the most energy efficient homes possible that use materials, design, orientation and technology to seek to have a "zero carbon" impact upon the environment. - b.
 Provide sufficient open space and recreational needs to meet identified requirements. - c.
 Promote wastewater management both in respect of sustainable drainage and water capture (for use in activities such as gardening, car washing). - d.
 Maximise the use of renewable energy opportunities offered by a particular site. - e.
 Anticipate that residents will wish to work from home and design homes to enable a work/life balance to be enjoyed by providing flexible work-space. - f.
 Aim to prevent light pollution and maintain the rural nature of the town. - g.
 Adopt the guidance produced by the Building for Life Partnership. - h.
-Maintain existing hedges where possible, and no hedge-netting will be allowed; this may mean that building work has to be timetabled to avoid disturbing nesting birds. - i.
-Environmental surveys should take account of all wildlife including nocturnal species and, if between November and April, hibernating species. - j.
+Maintain existing hedges where possible, and avoid use of hedge-netting. - i.
+Take account of all wildlife including nocturnal species and, if between November and April, hibernating species in environmental surveys - j.
 Make provision for small animals to move freely through boundaries and hedges. - k.
 Integrate the new homes into the existing neighbourhood and support pedestrian and cycle friendly neighbourhoods. - I. Provide access to local facilities and public transport links via convenient, direct paths suitable for those pushing a pushchair, in a wheelchair, walking with a stick or walking frame or using a mobility scooter. - m.
 Have designed streets in a way that encourages low vehicle speeds and allows them to function as social spaces. - n.
-Where on-street parking is provided, to prevent anti-social parking. - o.
+Discourage anti-social parking where on-street parking is provided. - o.
 Allow for plenty of trees and planting to balance the visual impact of parked cars. - p.
 Have not met the parking need only with large rear parking courts. - q.
 Have provided adequate storage space for bins and recycling, as well as vehicles and cycles. - r.
-Ensuring that wherever possible, proposals avoid harm or loss of significance to designated or non-designated heritage assets, including their settings.
+Ensure that, proposals avoid harm or loss of significance to designated or nondesignated heritage assets, including their settings. - s.
+Provide electric vehicle charging points.